PowerMops/powermops-site/src/routes/pmops/Classes-5.md

 would create a new document window using the dimensions stored in tempRect that would be visible and have a close box.
-If you would rather define your window\'s characteristics using resources, you can call the
+If you would rather define your window's characteristics using resources, you can call the
 GetNew: method to open the window using a template from a resource file.

-To get a feel for how Mops\' window objects can be used, it is most instructive to look at an existing application, such as grDemo.
+To get a feel for how Mops' window objects can be used, it is most instructive to look at an existing application, such as grDemo.
 Lessons 18, 19 and 20 of the Tutorial deal with grDemo, and lessons 18 and 19 in particular give a good introduction to the View and Window+ classes.